samaea/virtual-assistant-workshop/README.md

 # Azure Virtual Assistant Workshop
 **Welcome to the one and only ASPIRE FY20 "WHO RUN THE WORLD?
-BOTS BOTS" - WORKSHOP**
+BOTS BOTS" - Workshop**

 The following guide will help you developing step by step your own Virtual Assistant Chatbot without the need of any code experience.
 We will use the Virtual Assistant template along with the Point of Interest Skill.
 Due to the deployment taking around 10 minutes, we will create them both in parallel to save time - remember, a Skill = a Bot, thus you will deploy two bots in total.
 Later in the lab, we will then join up the Virtual Assistant to your skill (parent and child relationship).
 As a result, your bot will be able to perform the following tasks:
 1) Give you answers to the questions stated in the Microsoft Ready FaQ